 F. Use Strategic Formatting

-Add emphasis on a few important sentences by bolding or highlighting them.
+Add emphasis to a few important sentences by bolding or highlighting them.
 Because your readers prefer to scan, not read, there is a good chance they will pick up the highlighted text while going through your article.